Yelp/clusterman/docs/source/signals.rst

    .. code-block:: text

        make version-bump
-       git push origin HEAD && git push --tags
+       git push origin HEAD --tags

    .. note:: The ``version-bump`` make target will automatically prompt you to update the version of the
       ``clusterman_signals`` repo, and will tag your commit with that version (e.g., 'v1.0.3').
-However, you may find it useful to tag specific versions of your signal with a more meaningful/human-readable tag to use in the ``branch_or_tag``
+However, you may find it useful to also tag specific versions of your signal with a more meaningful/human-readable tag to use in the ``branch_or_tag`` field.

    .. warning:: It is *possible* for you to reference a branch of ``clusterman_metrics`` that hasn't yet been merged to
       master for the production version of your signal.
 However, this is not a recommended method of deployment, as